Republican Representative Matt Shea Planned Violent Attacks On ‘Communist’ Leftists, Leaked Chat Messages Show

 — Jason Wilson (@jason_a_w) April 20, 2019

-According to the publication, Republican Matt Shea signaled willingness to participate in the activities.
-He even volunteered to help find information about local activists, and a college professor.
-Shea suggested that the group first researches, and then targets local organizers.
+According to the publication, Republican Matt Shea signaled a willingness to participate in the activities.
+He even volunteered to help find information about local activists and a college professor.
+Shea suggested that the group first researches and then targets local organizers.

 Throughout their conversations, the three men discussed what they claim is a civil war waiting to happen.

-For Republican Matt Shea promoting such views is nothing new.
+For Republican Matt Shea, promoting such views is nothing new.
 The six-term legislator and military veteran is known for authoring a document predicting a civil war between those who practice “abortion” and “same-sex marriage,” and others.
 He has long promoted similar theories, once suggesting that leftists and Muslims are conspiring to create “counter-states” in America.

 Spokane county’s Republican sheriff Ozzie Knezovich — who has previously criticized Shea’s far-right ties — described the men the representative associates with as dangerous.